ZoldyckSec/ZoldyckSec.github.io/_posts/2025-09-27-expressway.md

 ---

 ## Description:
+This write-up for the retired machine '[Machine Name]' was completed while the machine was still active on the HackTheBox platform.
+Publication was held until after its official retirement to comply with platform guidelines.

-Date: Sep 27, 2025
+- `Date` Sep 27, 2025
-Machine: Expressway (Linux)
+- `Machine` Expressway (Linux)
-Difficulty: Easy
+- `Difficulty` Easy
-Prepared by: Allan Espinoza(Aka.ZoldyckSec)
+- `Prepared by` Allan Espinoza(Aka.ZoldyckSec)

 ## EXECUTIVE SUMMARY